SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

    of the application or even displayed floated as kind of overlay window.
 The position of the dock widget will be persistent across application restarts.

-At any change of the pick cart, the associator attempts a relocation and will display the result in the details or an error message at the top.
+At any change of the pick set, the associator will attempt a relocation displaying the results in the details.
+Error message will show up at the top.

-To add more picks to the cart, shift has to be pressed while dragging the selection box.
-To remove picks from the cart, :kbd:`Ctrl` has to be pressed while dragging the selection box.
-Picks can also be removed individually from the cart by clicking the close icon of each pick item.

-Picks being part of the cart are also highlighted in the traces.
+.. _scrttv_pick-locating:

 Locating from picks
 ~~~~~~~~~~~~~~~~~~~

-The associator adds all available locators in the system and presents them
+The associator control exposes all locators available in the system presenting them
 in a dropdown list at the bottom.
 The locator which should be selected as default
-can be controlled with :confval:`associator.defaultLocator`.
-The profile which
-is selected as default can be controlled with
+can be controlled with :confval:`associator.defaultLocator` and its default
-:confval:`associator.defaultLocatorProfile`.
+profile by :confval:`associator.defaultLocatorProfile`.

 Whenever the operator changes any of the values, a new location attempt is being
 made which can succeed or fail.
 A successful attempt will update the details,